- Academic Affairs

-- Economical benefits: Carpool partners split the price of the parking space and the price of gasoline.
+- Economic benefits: Carpool partners split the price of the parking space and the price of gasoline.

 - Health benefits: The reduction of stress driving to work or school on a regular basis alone.

 - Limited reserved parking: Spaces in selected garages for three or more participants in a carpool group.

-- Social benefits: Sharing the driving, good conversation, and doing your part to improve the campus and the environment.
+- Social benefits: Sharing the driving, engaging in good conversation, and doing your part to improve the campus and the environment.

 PTS will not be involved in the financial agreement among any carpool group.
 The financial responsibility must be worked out among the carpool members.

 Never!
 It's never too late to start saving money.

 During registration, you will receive courtesy vouchers.
 These vouchers are to be used when a carpool member must drive and park alone.
 In this instance, you must park at a designated garage (Saratoga, Penn, Baltimore Grand, or Pearl) in an unreserved parking space.